PHorg Logo

 C.P.
 Heininger, San Francisco (1887).

-A Booklet for Guests and Rate Card published by the new
+A Booklet for Guests and Rate Card published by

-Palace Hotel, San Francisco (1922).
+The Palace Hotel, San Francisco (1922).

-~ 125 ~
+~ 200 ~

-Period & Original Modern Photographs,
+Period & Modern Historic Photographs, Images,

-Images, and Illustrations.
+Engravings, Maps, and other Illustrations.

 PH Title